agladman/futuremash/readme.md

 - The hybrid Slice Planner gives you the best way of doing zero g experiments.
 - The ‘just walk out technology’ of Amazon Go store bills everything to your posterior!
 - Scientists from Singapore have developed a new generation of supersonic jets.
+- Panasonic to launch megaphone that can help those dealing with anxiety!
+- Is Apple ever going to be 100% automated?
+- Google DeepMind could invent the next four years.